WuphonsReach/KSP-StockAntennaBalance/README.md

 - Comm 88-88 or HG-5 = 15.8Gm (56% at Moho's closest, 67% at Duna's closest)
 - RA-2 = 50Gm (21% at Duna's most distant position, 61% at Dres closest)

+One suggestion is that you move your RA-2 and higher level polar satellites out to an circular orbit around Kerbin at 80Mm Ap/Pe after completion of their contracts.
+This will give you great coverage of Kerbin's moons and smaller blind spots.

 ### Deep Space Network (DSN) - Level 3

 Jool and Eeloo start to become possible.
+(This assumes that the DSN power slider is set to 1.00 in the Game Difficulty options.)

 - RA-2 = 112Gm (14% at Jool's max, 54% at Eeloo min, 56% at Jool min)
 - RA-15 = 354Gm (71% at Eeloo max)